ianshum/ianshum.github.io/_posts/2023-06-13-Valiant-Force-2.markdown

 ---

 Since the game is a strategy game, players can build up to 5 different squads when they are playing the game.
 The squad built by players can have different battle power, depending on the heroes (level, equipments) and the mana cards (level) in the squad.
-Then, the playerS can use the squad they built to tackle the story missions of the game.
+Then, the players can use the squad they built to tackle the story missions of the game.

 I added the battle power requirement for the mission, allowing the data to control the minimum requirement before a mission can be started.
 I refactored the existing battle power calculation functions across different places into a universally usable function for calculation consistency, as well as created the functionality to save the highest squad battle power history for unlocking the missions.
 Additionally, I implemented the quick access to the squad edit panel when the player tries to play a mission while not meeting the requirement.